ldakhoa/ResourcePurgeX/README.md

 It is recommended to review your assets before deleting them.
 An example of a common situation is when assets are marked as unused even though they are actually utilized.
 This can occur when you create a reference to a resource depending on specific conditions.

-ScanSweep depends on [FengNiao](https://github.com/onevcat/FengNiao) as a backend, with [fork version](https://github.com/ldakhoa/FengNiao) to modify some pieces of code to support SwiftUI and app feature.
+ResourcePurgeX depends on [FengNiao](https://github.com/onevcat/FengNiao) as a backend, with [fork version](https://github.com/ldakhoa/FengNiao) to modify some pieces of code to support SwiftUI and app feature.

 If you refer original and the command-line tool.
 Please visit [FengNiao](https://github.com/onevcat/FengNiao).

 ## License

-ScanSweep is licensed under MIT so that you can do whatever you want with this source code.
+ResourcePurgeX is licensed under MIT so that you can do whatever you want with this source code.

 However, please do not ship this app under your own account.